 William and his wife Edith had six children who contributed to a series of albums which had photographs, drawings and storied of their life at the former Priory.
 They called it the Priory Times and the editor was the eldest child Edith Dorothy.
 Even their pets were featured in the Priory Times (they had a large number including donkeys, dogs and rabbits).
 The children clearly had a vivid imagination and it is from their stories and photographs that we can gain an idea of not only their family life but life in Southend during the Victorian era.

 In 1917, Robert Jones who had brought the Priory from the Scrattons gave the Priory and the land to Southend on Sea Council.
 In 1920 the Priory and park were formally opened in July by the Duke of York.
 In May 1922 it became Southends first museum and still is a museum to this day.

-In the Priory grounds there is plenty of space to walk around and enjoy a picnic.
+In the Priory grounds, there is plenty of space to walk around and enjoy a picnic.
 There are duck ponds (the same the monks used to fish from), and a large park for children to play in.
-There are two cafes on site and a band stand which often has events going on.
+There are two cafes on-site and a bandstand which often has events going on.
 I went to one a few years back of a trio of singers, called the Daisy Bowlers, and were performing songs from WW1 and WW2 for VE day.
 It was a lovely afternoon spent with my niece and nephew.
 You could quite easily spend most of the day there if you get the right weather.
 The museum is not always open however so please check opening days and times if you plan to visit.
-Please visit http://www.southendmuseums.co.uk for opening times and for more information.
+Please visit https://www.southendmuseums.co.uk/ for opening times and for more information.

 Prittlewell Priory guidebook